apiarian/village/village_py/README.md

   the author or participant?
 - fix terrible layout
 - do we really even need a chat?
+- thumbnails or smaller versions of uploaded images, with a link to the full one if people want to see that.
 - deploy for my gaming folks